Cold Chain Security

 • DSCSA, FSMA, and customer SLA requirements increasingly require the same SOP documentation security underwriters now expect.

-And almost every cold chain program failure traces to one of seven SOP gaps.
-This article walks each one and shows how to fix it.
+Almost every cold chain program failure traces back to one of seven SOP gaps.
+Here's each one — and how to close it.

 Why cold chain is structurally harder

-Cold chain operations face three compounding pressures that dry van operations don't:
+Reefer and pharma operations face three pressures dry van doesn't:

 The seven SOP gaps that destroy programs